 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
-The pandemic and these containment and mitigation measures have led to adverse impacts on the U.S. and global economies.
-The COVID-19 pandemic has impacted our business operations and results of operations for the first six months of 2020 as described in more detail under "Results of Operations" below, due to a significant reduction in the level of business activity across industries worldwide, which reduced the volume of payment services provided to our customers and revenue generated beginning during the second half of the last month of the first quarter.
+The pandemic and these containment and mitigation measures have created adverse impacts on the U.S. and global economies and it is unclear how long the pandemic and related economic impacts will continue.
+The COVID-19 pandemic has impacted our business operations for the first nine months of 2020 as described in more detail under "Results of Operations" below, due to a significant decrease in the level of business activity across industries worldwide, which reduced the volume of payment services provided to our customers and revenue generated beginning during the second half of the last month of the first quarter and continuing through the date of this Report.

-The evolving COVID-19 pandemic is having, and could continue to have an adverse impact on our results of operations and liquidity; the operations of our suppliers, vendors and customers; and on our employees as a result of quarantines, facility closures, and travel and logistics restrictions.
-We expect that our business operations and results of operations, including our net revenues, earnings and cash flows, will be negatively impacted by a multitude of factors including, but not limited to:
+The evolving COVID-19 pandemic has had, and could continue to have, an adverse impact on our results of operations and liquidity; the operations of our suppliers, vendors and customers; and on our employees as a result of quarantines, facility closures, travel and logistics restrictions and general decreases in the level of consumer confidence and business activity.
+We expect that our business operations and results of operations, including our net revenues, earnings and cash flows, will be negatively impacted by certain factors arising from the pandemic including, but not limited to:

-- changes in business and consumer confidence and spending habits, including negative trends in our customers' purchasing patterns due to decreased levels of business activity, credit availability, high debt levels and financial distress; - lower fuel prices; - slowdowns in commercial trucking; - fluctuations in the dollar compared to other currencies around the world; - reduction in the level of business travel; - decreased productivity due to travel bans, work-from-home policies or shelter-in-place orders; - slowdown in the U.S. and global economies, and an uncertain global economic outlook or a potential credit crisis; and - customers experiencing financial distress or declaring bankruptcy, including seeking extended payment terms, which would create incremental credit loss expense.
+- changes in business and consumer confidence and spending habits, including negative trends in our customers' purchasing patterns due to decreased levels of business activity, credit availability, high debt levels and financial distress; - · lower fuel prices and related tightening of fuel spread prices; - slowdowns in the volume of commercial trucking; - fluctuations in the dollar compared to other currencies around the world; - reduction in the level of business travel; - decreased productivity due to travel bans, work-from-home policies or shelter-in-place orders; - slowdown in the U.S. and global economies, and an uncertain global economic outlook or a potential credit crisis; and - customers experiencing financial distress or declaring bankruptcy, including seeking extended payment terms, which would create incremental credit loss expense.

-If the COVID-19 pandemic continues to impact the world economy and our customers, in particular, by restricting day-to-day operations and business activity generally, our revenues throughout the year will ultimately be adversely impacted.
-The extent to which the COVID-19 pandemic impacts our business operations, financial results, and liquidity will depend on numerous evolving factors that we may not be able to accurately predict or assess, including the duration and scope of the pandemic; our response to the impact of the pandemic; the negative impact it has on global and regional economies and general economic activity, including the duration and magnitude of its impact on unemployment rates and business spending levels; its short- and longer-term impact on the levels of consumer confidence; the ability of our suppliers, vendors and customers to successfully address the impacts of the pandemic; actions governments, businesses and individuals take in response to the pandemic; and how quickly economies recover after the COVID-19 pandemic subsides.
+If the COVID-19 pandemic continues to impact the world economy and our customers, in particular, by restricting day-to-day operations and business activity generally, our annual revenues for the 2020 fiscal year will be adversely impacted.
+The extent to which the COVID-19 pandemic impacts our business operations, financial results, and liquidity for the remainder of the 2020 fiscal year and into the 2021 fiscal year will depend on numerous evolving factors that we may not be able to accurately predict or assess, including the duration and scope of the pandemic; our response to the impact of the pandemic; the negative impact it has on global and regional economies and general economic activity, including the duration and magnitude of its impact on unemployment rates and business spending levels; its short- and longer-term impact on the levels of consumer confidence; the ability of our suppliers, vendors and customers to successfully address the impacts of the pandemic; actions governments, businesses and individuals take in response to the pandemic; and how quickly economies recover after the pandemic subsides.

 We have been taking steps to mitigate the potential risks related to the circumstances and impacts of COVID-19.
-We are focused on addressing these recent challenges with preemptive actions designed to protect our employees, provide uninterrupted service to our customers, and meet our near term liquidity needs.
+We are focused on addressing these recent challenges with proactive actions designed to protect our employees, provide uninterrupted service to our customers, and meet our near term liquidity needs.
 Such actions include, but are not limited to: